PART ONE - PART TWO - PART THREE - PART FOUR

 Instead of another Spotlight Collection volume that simply recycled the third and fourth discs of the larger set, Warner Home Video's family-friendly option this time was something a little more attractive to all fans.
 The two-disc Looney Tunes Movie Collection featured the DVD debuts of two of the classic compilation films, specifically The Bugs Bunny/Road Runner Movie and Bugs Bunny's 3rd Movie: 1001 Rabbit Tales.
 The bonus features were charming vignettes depicting child actors discussing their favorite Looney Tunes moments and, like the Golden Collection volume, the set also contained a mini-sericel.
 In the future, Warner Home Video would regard the Movie Collection as "volume three" of the Spotlight Collection series, despite not featuring the latter title anywhere on the package.

 The year ended just as it had begun, with an out-of-the-blue retailer exclusive.
 Moms and dads picking up Robert Zemeckis's hideous motion-capture disaster The Polar Express at Wal-Mart in November were treated to a bundled bonus DVD.
-The unimaginatively titled 4 Classic Cartoons was just that (sort of), while its generic-looking cover would have looked like something from a public-domain company if not for a piece of Daffy clip art on it (and even then...).
+The unimaginatively titled 4 Classic Cartoons was just that (sort of), while its generic-looking cover seemed like something from a public-domain company if not for a piece of Daffy clip art on it (and even then...).
 The use of the word "classic" was definitely debatable, as the DVD mostly contained unrestored cartoons with Daffy and Speedy squaring off: Snow Excuse, A-Haunting We Will Go, and the made-for-TV The Chocolate Chase (with its CBS Saturday morning title card, itself a rarity), with Robert McKimson's 1963 one-shot Bartholomew Versus the Wheel thrown in as well.
 The selections were made by Jerry Beck, who had originally picked them for a reissue of Willy Wonka and the Chocolate Factory that was never realized.
 Beck was actually under very tight restrictions from Warner Home Video: in addition to picking shorts with a candy or chocolate theme to tie in with Willy Wonka, they also had to be cartoons not planned for a Golden Collection volume.
 Beck was as surprised as anyone that the compilation he came up with was eventually paired with The Polar Express, and it wouldn't be the last time the label would take his work and run with it in a different direction long after the fact.

 At the start, 2006 was poised to be a rather uneventful year in the history of home video.
 With the Looney Tunes settling in as a dependable DVD franchise, Warner Home Video would spend the better part of the year using the cartoons on a variety of releases.
 They would become favorites among the bonus features on the label's line of Signature Collection boxed sets of classic movies, while at the same time also appearing with contemporary films like August's release of March of the Penguins.
 In March Warner expanded its Looney Tunes line for the first time since its 2003 launch with two volumes of episodes from the Baby Looney Tunes series, Playday Pals and Let's Play Pretend.